 “It really ties into some of the early years work I’ve been doing and I’ve been really trying to learn about the impact, the importance and relationship of our early childhood experiences on our later adult life.
 An amazing fact I learned recently was that 90% of our adult brains are developed before that age of five.
 That’s why I think it’s so important that all of us whether we’re parents or carers or families members really engage in quality time with children and babies from a really, really young age.
 I hope that this woodland that we have created here really inspires families, kids and communities to get outside, enjoy nature and the outdoors and spend quality time together.”

-During the visit, country girl Catherine took a turn to climb to the tree house that is centerpiece of the garden.
-The high platform tree house is inspired by a bird or animal nest and provides a wonderful place to retreat and look out through the trees.
-The treehouse is made from chestnut, is hazel, stag horn oak and larch nest cladding.
+During the visit, country girl Catherine took a turn to climb to the treehouse that is the centrepiece of the garden.
+The high platform treehouse is inspired by a bird or animal nest and provides a wonderful place to retreat and look out through the trees.
+The treehouse is made from chestnut, is hazel, staghorn oak and larch nest cladding.

 Giving the amazing design another personal touch, Duchess chose boulder hopping in the Lake District as a treasured childhood memory.